 - BA in history from a Danish university.

 - BA in religion from a Danish university.

 - BSc in international studies from a Danish university.

 - BA in cultural encounters from a Danish university.

 - BSc in public health from a Danish university.

 To be admitted to the programme, you must hold a recent and relevant Bachelor’s degree and meet the language requirements.

-Students with a foreign bachelor degree in the above mentioned areas from a recognised university may be considered qualified for admission.
-Admission will only be granted if applicants, after a thorough assessment, are deemed to possess educational qualifications equivalent to those required to qualify for admission
+Applicants must hold a Bachelor's degree in political science, anthropology, geography, history, religion, international studies, cultural encounters or public health from a recognised university.
+Admission can only be granted if applicants, after a thorough assessment, are deemed to possess educational qualifications equivalent to those required to qualify for admission.

-Students with a Danish or foreign bachelor degree in other fields related to African Studies or in the Social Science and Humanities may be considered qualified for admission.
+Students with a bachelor degree in other fields related to African Studies or in the Social Science and Humanities may be considered qualified for admission.
 Admission will only be granted if applicants, after a thorough assessment by the Assessment Committee, are deemed to possess educational qualifications equivalent to those required to qualify for admission.